Our research is editorially independent but we may earn a commission for purchases made through our links.

 Another highlight in this grand wilderness region, is Dynjandi, an enchanting series of waterfalls with an accumulated height of over 328 feet.

-Lapland is in the far north of Europe.
+One of the most beautiful places in Sweden, Lapland is in the far north of Europe.
 This vast region is spread largely within the Arctic Circle, stretching across northern Norway, Sweden, and Finland, and into the Kola Peninsula of Russia.
-Despite its massive size, it’s very sparsely populated, offering plenty of opportunities for peace and solitude, including the chance to hike for weeks without running into another human, and view the aurora borealis with little light pollution to interfere.
+Despite its massive size, it’s very sparsely populated, offering plenty of opportunities for peace and solitude, including the chance to hike for weeks without running into another human and view the aurora borealis with little light pollution to interfere.

 In Finnish Lapland, you can enjoy a little luxury with your wilderness experience by staying at the Nellim Wilderness Hotel.
 The hotel is surrounded by breathtaking wilderness, set along the shores of Lake Inari near the Russian border, and offers an especially quiet, remote adventure.
 Here, you can spend your nights in heated glass pods known as “Aurora Bubbles,” which allow guests to watch the dramatic light display in comfort.
 You’ll also have access to a variety of outdoor equipment like toboggans, kick sleds and skis, as well as a traditional Finnish sauna for warming up after a day’s activities.